Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Learn how to use uncertainty to find lasting love

-Through understanding, practicing and mastering the skills that are critical to your success in finding, nurturing and creating an outstanding relationship.
-There is a lot to learn and appreciate about the needs, feelings and behaviors of yourself as well as your partner — and, most importantly, how to use these understandings to best support your partner and your relationship.
+You do this through understanding, practicing and mastering the skills that are critical to your success in finding, nurturing and creating an outstanding relationship.
+There is a lot to learn and appreciate about the needs, feelings and behaviors of yourself as well as your partner – and, most importantly, how to use these understandings to best support your partner and your relationship.

 SHARE YOUR FEARS

 How do you protect yourself from feeling pain?
 Do you give your partner the cold shoulder?
 Do you hold back love?
+When facing uncertainty in relationships, we often engage in unhealthy behaviors that push intimacy away.

 Open up to your partner about what you need in order to release your inner withholding and connect.
 Let your partner play a supportive role in helping you work through your fears and finding a new approach to any destructive patterns.
 You may be surprised just how much more trust this can create.
 Communicating openly, and not just talking but really communicating with your partner, can erode much of the uncertainty in relationships.